Tyrol department stores'

 Worth knowing

-In 1854, Dominikus Zambra opened his first department stores' in Maria-Theresienstraße near the Annasäule.
-From kitchen utensils for housewives and toys for the children of the growing middle class to tools and equipment for mountain tours, locals and tourists could buy all kinds of everyday items and souvenirs of their visit to Tyrol in Zambra's shop.
-Innsbruck had been an important trading centre since the 12th century.
-Merchants travelled between the German and Italian towns and also offered their goods for sale in the towns along the way.
+The history of the Konsumtempel in Innsbruck's city centre and the neighbouring pub reflects many events of the 19th and 20th centuries as well as the more recent past.
+In 1854, Dominikus Zambra opened his first department stores' at Maria-Theresienstraße 29, the Hardware and Nuremberg haberdashery.
+From kitchen utensils for the housewife and toys for the children of the growing middle class to tools and equipment for mountain tours, locals and tourists could buy all kinds of everyday items and souvenirs of their visit to Tyrol in Zambra's shop.

-For a long time, Kaufhaus Tyrol was THE shopping centre in Innsbruck.
+In 1964, Kraus sold his department stores' to Warenhaus-Immobilien GmbH in Vienna.
+Two years later, it was reopened with great pomp and circumstance.
+The new Tyrol department stores' was for a long time THE Innsbruck's shopping centre.
 The city's first escalator, which Innsbruck residents could marvel at here, was a sensation.
 However, with the opening of the DEZ in the commercial area near Amras and the Sillpark in Pradl, it faced increasing competition from shopping centres with a more modern concept and free parking.
 The interior had also become outdated in the meantime.
+Many changes of operator and the complicated ownership structure were the death knell for Innsbruck's former consumer temple in the 1990s

 In 2004, the SIGNA group of companies owned by the Innsbruck-based construction and retail entrepreneur Rene Benko acquired the time-honoured Tyrol department stores', which had been vacant for several years due to a lack of operators.
 According to the plans of architect David Chipperfields, the shopping centre was completely refurbished in 2010.
 Look and feel reopened.
 The department stores' concept was not retained, but the long-established concept with many individual shops was used instead.
 In 2011, it was named the most beautiful shopping centre in Austria.
 Innsbruck was delighted that a "local" investor took on the time-honoured building in a prime location.
-Benko, who came from a modest middle-class background in Innsbruck and grew up in the former working-class neighbourhood of Pradl, created a property empire out of nothing as a young entrepreneur, which began to disappear again in 2023 in one of the most sensational bankruptcies that has provided material for novels and feature films.
+Benko, who came from a modest middle-class background in Innsbruck and had grown up in the former working-class neighbourhood of Pradl, created a property empire from nothing as a young entrepreneur, which began to disappear again in 2023 in one of the most sensational bankruptcies that has provided material for novels and feature films.
+In January 2025, Rene Benko was arrested by the public prosecutor's office for economic offences and corruption.

-While the modern architecture in the middle of Maria-Theresien-Straße initially divided the opinions of the people of Innsbruck, even sceptics now have to admit that the Kaufhaus Tyrol contributes greatly to the revitalisation of the city centre.
-After being closed for decades, the Cafe Schindler now offers fine dining and DJ sessions, along with a dignified view of Innsbruck's city centre.
+While the modern architecture in the middle of Maria-Theresien-Straße initially divided the opinions of the people of Innsbruck, even sceptics now have to admit that the Kaufhaus Tyrol has contributed greatly to the revitalisation of the city centre.
+After having been closed for decades, the Cafe Schindler now offers fine dining and DJ sessions, along with a dignified view of Innsbruck's city centre.
+A plaque in the entrance area of Kaufhaus Tyrol commemorates the eventful history of the building.

 March 1848... and what it brought